-Johannes Gutenberg was born in Mainz almost exactly 600 years ago.
+Johannes Gutenberg was born in Mainz about 620 years ago.
 His original name was Henne Gensfleisch zur Laden, people then being named after the property a family owned.
 Gutenberg’s father, Friele Gensfleisch, was a Mainz patrician and his mother, Else Wirich, came from a merchant family.

 We know that Gutenberg lived in Strasbourg in 1434.
 At the time Strasbourg was a city of trade which was three times the size of Mainz and promised good earnings for anyone with a mind for business.
-Thanks to the inheritance provided when his mother died in 1433 Gutenberg had a considerable amount of money at his disposal at this stage in this life.
+Thanks to the inheritance provided when his mother died in 1433, Gutenberg had a considerable amount of money at his disposal at this stage in his life.
 He used this capital to settle in the Strasbourg suburb of St Arbogast and developed a project designed to earn him a good income; through a ‘manufacturing cooperative’ he aimed to mass-produce holy mirrors for pilgrims to take with them on their journey to Aachen.
 These religious souvenirs were made from a tin alloy which was melted and poured into casts.
-This shows that Gutenberg is not only to be seen as an inventor but also an entrepreneur.
+This shows that Gutenberg is not only to be seen as an inventor but also as an entrepreneur.

-The documents we do have refer to a press, formes, tools and lead, among other things.
+In the autumn of 1438, or possibly earlier, Gutenberg started work on another project which he insisted his partners keep a secret.
+The documents we have refer to a press, formes, tools and lead, among other things.
 It is feasible that Gutenberg ‘invented’ printing in Strasbourg using a printing press and moveable type – or at least came very close to doing so.
-No books or prints have survived from this period.
+No books or prints have survived from this period, however.

-A document named after notary Ulrich Helmasperger, what’s known as the Helmasperger Notarial Instrument from November 6, 1455, informs us as to the legal proceedings brought by Fust against Gutenberg demanding repayment of loans and interest.
+A document named after notary Ulrich Helmasperger, the Helmasperger Notarial Instrument from November 6, 1455, informs us as to the legal proceedings brought by Fust against Gutenberg demanding repayment of loans and interest.
 Although this is only one single document from the entire law suit, it is the most important record we have of Gutenberg’s business relations with Fust and the printing of the 42-line Bible.
-In the court case, the conclusion of which is not clearly documented, Gutenberg probably loses all prints of his Bible and a good proportion of his printing workshop.
+In the court case, the conclusion of which is not clearly documented, Gutenberg probably lost all prints of his Bible and a good proportion of his printing workshop.